ShovalMizrahi/Assembler./README.md

-# An assembler for a low level languaage
+# An assembler which recieves as input assembly files and outputs machine code files